Ever wanted to clean your nose properly?

 Using your Neti pot

 Before you begin, give the pot a wash in hot soapy water then rinse.
-Add a good pinch of good quality salt and fill the Neti pot with it up to the rim with war water (ideally boiled from a a kettle).
+Add a good pinch of sea salt and fill the Neti pot with it up to the rim with war water (ideally boiled from a a kettle).
 Swirl gently to allow salt to dissolve.
 Insert the spout into one nostril, making sure it fits snugly.
 Turn your head so the other nostril is downwards and tilt the back of the pot up slightly.
 Keep your mouth open and breath through your mouth.
 The water should now begin flowing out of the lower nostril.
 Maintain the position and keep the Neti pot tilted up until half the saline solution is used.
 At this point remove the pot, breathe in through your mouth, and blow the air gently out through your nostrils several times to clear out any remaining water and mucus.
 Repeat the procedure with the remaining solution for the other nostril.
 If the water does not flow easily repeat for that nostril.
 Once finished, blow the nose and then dry the nostrils fully by breathing in an out deeply several times, with the head tilted right and left.
-Ayurveda advises to put a little ghee or sesame oil in each nostril afterwards to help protect the delicate membrane and also pacify Vata dosha.
+Ayurveda advises to put a little ghee, coconut oil or sesame oil in each nostril afterwards to help protect the delicate membrane and also pacify Vata dosha.
 If you skip this part, the body senses the nasal mucous membrane is drier than normal and produces more mucus!

 Neti can be performed over a sink, in the shower or outdoors.
 For first time Neti users the best place is probably over the bathroom sink in front of a mirror so you can practice the technique more easily.
 Neti is generally done once daily, but it can be done more or less frequently as needed.
-The best time is probably in the morning upon waking but it can also be done last thing at night to ensure easy breathing during sleep.
+The best time is in the morning upon waking but it can also be done last thing at night to ensure easy breathing during sleep.
 You will also notice a great improvement if you practice pranayama or congestion is an ongoing issue.